SergioOyaga/ExcelTrainingPerformanceDashboard/README.md

 This Project:
 - Should work fine in any Microsoft Excel version from 2011 onwards.
 - Mac users may expect some different behaviours related to Microsoft ActiveX forms.
 These forms are included to visualize filtered data in the dashboard panel.
-As a result table view in mac might not be available in this version.
+As a result, table view in mac might not be available for this version.

 ## Disclaimer
 This code is just an example of the capabilities of Excel, and because of that the editability is blocked along with the